mpnally/Terrifically-Simple-JSON/README.md

 implies a new media type, however minimal.
 Registration is pending for `application/vnd.terrifically-simple+json`.

 There is a slight generalization of the `_id` concept that allows arbitrary datatypes to be expressed in JSON in a consistent fashion.
-This generalization is expressed with the optional `_ref`, `_refNotation` properties.
+This generalization is expressed with the optional `_ref` and `_refNotation` properties.
 Terrifically Simple JSON does not require you to use them, but they are there if you want an explcit way to handle arbitrary datatypes in Terrifically Simple JSON.

 ## Tutorial